3103ski/merng-boilerplate/readMe.md

 ---

-# Front-End
+# Client Side

 ## **Component Directories**

-All concerns taht are separated into folder structures may have be as elaborate as you want as long as you map the `index.js` file of that directory to that file and export it.
-This makes it easy/cleaner to import a lot of stuff from a directory into a file,
+All concerns are separated into folder structures each containing an `index` file.
+This file acts as a directory aggregating and exporting all files that directoy should be exporting.

 ### Example

-> Example folder structure
+> Folder Structure

 ```
     - components/